Who We Are

 Abdullahi An-Na’im is the Charles Howard Candler Professor of Law at Emory University School of Law.
 He joined the Islamic reform movement of Ustadh Mahmoud Mohamed Taha from 1968 until the movement was suppressed in December 1984.
 Forced to exile, in 1993 he became the executive director of the Washington D.C-based human right organization Africa Watch.
 Since 1995 he has been serving as a professor at Emory University School of Law in Atlanta.
 In February 2009, An-Na`im received an Honorary Doctorate from the Universite catholique de Louvain (UCL, Louvain-la-Neuve) and Katholieke Universiteit Leuven (K.U.
 Leuven, Leuven), Belgium.
 Among his publications: Islam and the secular State (Harvard University press, 2000)

-Seyla Benhabib is Eugene Meyer Professor of Political Science and Philosophy at Yale University and Director of its Program in Ethics, Politics and Economics.
-Currently she is a Fellow at the Institute for Advanced Study in Berlin (Wissenschaftskolleg zu Berlin).
+Seyla Benhabib is Eugene Meyer Professor of Political Science and Philosophy at Yale University and Director of its Program in Ethics, Politics and Economics and serves as the current President of Reset-DoC's Scientific Committee.
 She has been awarded with the Ernst Bloch Prize in Ludwigshafen, one of Germany's most distinguished philosophical honors.
 Among her publications: The Claims of culture: Equality and diversity in the Global Era (Princeton, 2002), The Rights of Others.
 Aliens, Citizens and Residents (Ralph Bunche award of the American Political Science Association and the North American Society for Social Philosophy award).
+She is the current Chair of Reset-DoC's scientific committee.

 Giancarlo Bosetti is the editor-in-chief of Resetdoc and Reset, a cultural magazine he founded in 1993.
 He was vice-editor-in-chief of the Italian daily L’Unità.
 He is the editor-in-chief of the web-magazine Caffeeuropa as well as the webzine www.resetdoc.org He is currently a columnist for the Italian daily La Repubblica and he has been teaching at University La Sapienza, and University Roma Tre.
 He published La lezione di questo secolo, a book-interview with Karl Popper, Cattiva maestra televisione, (ed.) writings by Karl Popper, John Condry and Pope John Paul II, Libri di Reset, Il Fallimento dei laici furiosi, Rizzoli, 2009.
 He is one of the founders of ResetDoc.